About us

 Introduced to letterpress printing while living in Los Angeles, Philippa established her first private press in 1995 and has maintained one on-and-off ever since.

-Philippa is a Liveryman of the Worshipful Company of Stationers, serving on its charitable foundation bodies that provide financial support and mentoring to students enrolled in formal training within the trades of the Company, and mentoring grant recipients.
+Worshipful Company of Stationers, serving on its charitable foundation bodies that provide financial support and mentoring to students enrolled in formal training within the trades of the Company, and mentoring grant recipients.
 She is a Continuing Professional Development review assessor and student mentor for Icon; a conference abstract submissions reviewer for the International Association of Book & Paper Conservators (IADA); Vice Chair of the Society of Bookbinders and Chair of its Outreach & Education Group.

 Philippa is also a Director of Cyswllt-Cadwraeth/Connect-Conserve Cymru, a social enterprise working to connect smaller heritage collections with accredited conservators and project funding streams within Wales, as well as to support training and CPD for conservators and students.